-Please pray for those who are sick or housebound: Margaret Arbon, Peggy Barron, Jason Beaumont, Michael Clarke, Deacon Peter Coates, Fabiana Di Mascio, Ron Green, Jo Kelly, Molly Mc Garry, Yvonne Metcalfe, Robert Mullan, Anna Nelli, Mary O’Reilly and Pippa Williamson.
+Please pray for those who are sick or housebound: Margaret Arbon, Peggy Barron, Jason Beaumont, Michael Clarke, Deacon Peter Coates, Monica Ford, Fabiana Di Mascio, Ron Green, Jo Kelly, Molly Mc Garry, Yvonne Metcalfe, Robert Mullan, Anna Nelli, Mary O’Reilly, Annick Smith and Pippa Williamson.

 Fr Mathew is preparing a list of the housebound who would like a regular visit from a priest or a Eucharistic Minister so that they can be offered adequate pastoral care.
 If you know someone who would like a visit from a priest, with their permission please pass on their details to Fr Mathew.

-Of your charity, pray for the repose of the souls of the faithful departed and especially for James Cleary, Maria Wojciechowski, Mike Hennessy, Sarah Quinn, James Wright and Bertie Armes whose anniversaries occur about this time.
+Of your charity, pray for the repose of the souls of the faithful departed and especially for Sibyl Reynolds, Geraldine Lofthouse, Eileen Wright and Raymond Hewitt whose anniversaries occur about this time.

 Eternal rest grant to them, O Lord, and let perpetual light shine upon them.
 May the souls of all the faithful departed, through the mercy of God, rest in peace.

 There is a mixed faith chaplaincy team working at the Ipswich Hospital, Heath Road.
 This team, in part full time and in part volunteers, helps minister to the spiritual needs of in-patients.